-The text is "Executable UML" A Foundation for Model-Driven Architecture" by S.J.
+The texts are "Executable UML" A Foundation for Model-Driven Architecture" by S.J.
 Mellor and M.J.
-Balcer
+Balcer and "Model Driven Architecture with Executable UML" by C. Raistrick, et.al.

 The lecture notes will be distributed for the first few weeks and will then be available over the web and in hard copy through a distribution service.